peerkar/liferay-gsearch/README.md

 # Liferay GSearch

-Liferay GSearch is a modular and highly configurable, Google-like search application for Liferay 7 CE and DXP bringing many [features](https://github.com/peerkar/liferay-gsearch/wiki/About) missing in the standard search portlet available.
+Liferay GSearch is a modular and highly configurable, Google-like search application for Liferay 7.0 and 7.1 CE and DXP bringing many [features](https://github.com/peerkar/liferay-gsearch/wiki/About) missing in the standard search portlet available.

 # Documentation